-Since openSUSE Leap 15, chrony is the default implementation of NTP. chrony includes two parts; chronyd is a daemon that can be started at boot time and chronyc is a command line interface program to monitor the performance of chronyd, and to change various operating parameters at runtime.
+Since openSUSE Leap 15, chrony is the default implementation of NTP. chrony includes two parts; chronyd is a command line interface program to monitor the performance of chronyd, and to change operating parameters at runtime.

 Starting with openSUSE Leap 15.2, the YaST module for NTP client configuration configures the systemd-timer instead of the cron daemon to execute chrony, when it is not configured to run as a daemon.